continue-revolution/sd-webui-animatediff/README.md

         from einops import rearrange
         x = rearrange(torch.randn((4, 16, 64, 64), device=shared.device), 'c f h w -> f c h w')
     ```
     and retry.
 A1111 generate random tensors in a completely different way.
+This only works for WebUI < v1.6.0.
+This portion of instruction will be updated after I look into the source code of the new random tensor generation logic.

 9. Q: [v1.2.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.2.0) does not work for img2img.
 Why?